What is simple gaslighting?

 Gaslighting examples Flickering gaslights: The example that started it all.
 “You’re not hungry, you just ate”: Gaslighting as a parenting tactic.
 “I only did it because I love you”: Gaslighting as a way to show love.
 “I’m not cheating, you’re just paranoid”: Gaslighting as a way of deflecting blame.
 “No one will ever love you but me”: Gaslighting as a way to isolate.

-READ ALSO: What do you say in a primary school captain speech?
+READ ALSO: How do you speak in a poetic way?

 Why do gaslighters accuse you of gaslighting?